 RHS CHELSEA SOMERSET REVIVAL GARDEN

-This garden was created in 2002 and explores themes of structured design and naturalistic planting that have gone on to become mainstays in current design work.
+This RHS Chelsea garden was created in 2002 and explores themes of structured design and naturalistic planting that have gone on to become mainstays in Amanda’s garden design work.

 It also fulfills the desire to tell a story, be it by looking at conceptual ideas around a site or through wider, more abstract concepts that give depth to a garden space.